mrosack/Sacknet.KinectFacialRecognition/README.md

 - Listen to the RecognitionComplete event to get the results - if there's a match, the key will be set on the recognized face in the RecognitionResult

+**If the demo project isn't working, try standing up - usually the Kinect skeleton tracking doesn't kick in while you're seated!**

 Limitations/Todo
 ----